alexbadia1/Blind-Fold-Chess-Trainer/README.md

 # Blind-Fold-Chess-Trainer
-A simple program to help learn and better understanding chess notation.
-The goal is to be able to create a mental image of the chess board by reading chess notation!
+Can you create a mental image of the chess board by just only reading chess notation?!

+## Getting Started

+### Prerequisites

+### Installation

+## Built With

+- IDE: Visual Code Studio
+- Languages: Python

+## Authors
+- Alex Badia